 Emergency number + 33 6.03.16.58.94

-During the day, various sports and fun activities are organized by your entertainment team!
+During the day, various sports and fun activities are organised by your entertainment team!

-In the evening, a festive and friendly atmosphere for unforgettable moments!
-Come with your family to have fun at dance parties, concerts… etc.
+In the evening, a Festive and friendly atmosphere for unforgettable moments!
+Come with your family, have fun at dance parties, concerts… etc.

-During the school holidays, your children can enjoy the kids' club (4 to 10 years old) and your teens can have fun at the teen club!
+During the school holidays, your children from 4 to 10 years old can do activities at the mini club and your teenagers will be able to have fun and make friends at the teen club!

 April school holidays: